dana-khaing/Anvil/DIARY.md

 regression. `watchman watch-del-all` + `expo start --clear` fixed it immediately.
 Worth trying that first if styling looks broken for no reason after a native rebuild.

+## 2025-08-31 — Onboarding flow

+Built a 5-step wizard (welcome → height/weight → goal → split → review) as
+a single screen with local step state rather than one route per step — there's no reason to navigate away and lose back-button history for what's fundamentally one linear form.
+Finishing either inserts a `profiles` row and generates a routine from the chosen split template (`createRoutineFromTemplate` in `db/routines.ts`, reusing the Day 3 seed templates), or — for "I'll build my own routine" — inserts a bare profile with no routine, landing on an empty Routines tab that Day 5's manual builder will fill in.

+Routing the gate itself was the interesting part: used `Stack.Protected` (new-ish Expo Router API, `<Stack.Protected guard={...}>`) to show either the tab shell or `/onboarding` depending on whether a profile row exists, checked once in the root layout alongside the migration/seed gate.
+Cleaner than a manual `<Redirect>` — it also handles redirecting away if the guard flips while a protected route is already active.

+Couldn't tap through the flow interactively on the simulator — no Accessibility/automation permissions available in this environment for `osascript`, and `idb` isn't installed.
+Visually confirmed the welcome step renders correctly, then wrote a real component test (`onboarding/index.test.tsx`) that drives the entire wizard via `fireEvent.press`/`changeText` end to end, including the disabled-Continue validation and both the "create a routine" and "skip" exit paths — stronger coverage than a manual tap-through would have given anyway, and it stays useful as a regression check going forward.
+Learned `fireEvent.press` is async in this Testing Library version, same as `render` (Day 1) — needs `await` or the next assertion runs before the state update lands.